A database is basically just a list. Some lists are a lot more complicated than others!

 relational database program has.

 Most recent databases are relational databases.
 These are made up of a set of related tables.
 Each table is made up of records.
-Each table is made up of a set of fields, just like the single table in a flat database.
+Each record is made up of a set of fields.
+So the structure of each table is much like that of a flat database.

 Printing any one table does not show all of the data.
 It can be very difficult to print a relational database in a way that shows all of the data at once because there is so much more data included than in a flat file database.
-The more data in a record and the more records you will have in your database, the more useful a relational database will be to you.
+The more data in a record and the more records in your database, the more useful a relational database will be to you.
+That makes it worth the extra effort to set up a relational database.

 Example: Language Arts class